imanhaikal/YT-educational-only/TASKS.md

-* [ ] ⬜ Ensure extension does not request extraneous permissions.
+* [x] ✅ Ensure extension does not request extraneous permissions.

-* [ ] ⬜ Document exactly what is sent to backend in privacy policy draft.
+* [x] ✅ Document exactly what is sent to backend in privacy policy draft.

-* [ ] ⬜ Implement PIN storage as salted hash and client-side verification.
+* [x] ✅ Implement PIN storage as salted hash and client-side verification.

-* [ ] ⬜ Add option to clear all local data and instructions for data deletion.
+* [x] ✅ Add option to clear all local data and instructions for data deletion.

-* [ ] ⬜ Backend: whitelist extension origin; require installation token if chosen.
+* [x] ✅ Backend: whitelist extension origin; require installation token if chosen.

 * AC: Privacy policy drafted; PIN not stored in plaintext.